 Estimated reading time: 6 minutes

 Maybe I was less than confident that anything I planted would grow!

 Yet now that we're planting our vegetable garden to feed our family, I can't afford to make beginner gardener mistakes.
 And as it turns out, harvesting vegetable mistakes are all too familiar to many backyard gardeners.

 Either way, here are five mistakes many new gardeners make plus some tips and resources to help with your vegetable garden harvesting.

-That moment when you see your first vegetable garden shoots springing up through the soil is exciting, right?
-And watching your first garden growing through the summer can be so satisfying.
+That moment when you see your first vegetable garden shoots springing up through the soil is exciting.
+And watching your first garden grow through the summer can be so satisfying.

 Yet don’t get so caught up in admiring your handiwork that you overlook the fact that it’s time to harvest.
 If so, you’ll deal with overripe veggies that could be moldy, rotten, and only good for the compost bin.

 And not harvesting at the right time leads to overburdened branches and stalks, which can slow your garden’s production right down.

 If you’re unsure of when it’s a good time to harvest your crops, the internet is full of great gardening resources for beginners.
 And this includes some free garden planners that include planting and harvesting timelines.